bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/year-2019/philippians.md

 ### Prayer for the Saints, vs. 3-11

 > 3 I thank my God upon every remembrance of you, 4 Always in every prayer of mine for you all making request with joy, 5 For your fellowship in the gospel from the first day until now; 6 Being confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ: 7 Even as it is meet for me to think this of you all, because I have you in my heart; inasmuch as both in my bonds, and in the defence and confirmation of the gospel, ye all are partakers of my grace.
 8 For God is my record, how greatly I long after you all in the bowels of Jesus Christ.
 9 And this I pray, that your love may abound yet more and more in knowledge and in all judgment; 10 That ye may approve things that are excellent; that ye may be sincere and without offence till the day of Christ.
 11 Being filled with the fruits of righteousness, which are by Jesus Christ, unto the glory and praise of God.

-- "Always" for you "All"
-- Kinds of things prayed for: ...
+Ephesians 6:18; 1 Timothy 2:1; Colossians 1:19; Romans 15:30; 1 Thessalonians 5:25

+> D. L Moody used to tell the story of a man who came to him and said, “When the Mexican war began I wanted to enlist.
+My mother, seeing I was resolved, said if I became a Christian I might go.
+She pleaded and prayed that I might become a Christian, but I wouldn’t.
+I said when the war was over I would become a Christian, but not till then.

+“All her pleading was in vain, and at last, when I was going away, she took out a watch and said: My son, your father left this to me when he died.
+Take it, and I want you to remember that every day at 12 o’clock your mother will be praying for you.
+Then she gave me her Bible, and marked out passages, and put a few different references in the fly-leaf.
+I took the watch and the Bible just because my mother gave them.
+I never intended to read the Bible.

+“I went off to Mexico, and one day while on a long, weary march, I took out my watch, and it was 12 o’clock.
+I had been gone four months, but I remembered that my mother at that hour was praying for me.
+Something prompted me to ask the officer to relieve me for a little while, and I stepped behind a tree away out on those plains of Mexico, and cried to the God of my mother to save me.”

+God saved him, and after the Mexican war was ended, he said, “I have enlisted again to see if I can do any good for my Master’s cause.”

+> The story is told about two wives who were doing their laundry in a laundry mat.
+They were both mending their husband’s pants.

+One wife said, “My husband is so miserable.
+Nothing goes right at work, and he can’t find anything good on television.
+Our home is a place of despair.
+When we go to church, the song leader is terrible and the pastor is an idiot.

+The other wife said “My husband is so excited.”
+He can’t wait to go to church.
+He loves the sermons.
+We laugh all the time and enjoy our family.

+It got very quiet in the laundry room as the women continued sewing the pants.
+One was patching the seat of the pants, and the other was patching the knees.`

+#### 1. The Motivation of His Prayer

+Prayer motivated by love

+- **Thankful**

+Thankful for You Upon Every Remembrance of You

+- **Desirous of Fellowship in the Gospel**

+In Every Prayer of Mine, **making request with joy** for your **fellowship in the Gospel** (from the first day until now)

+1 Thessalonians 5:11 -- Build Each Other Up

+Knowledge is increased by fellowship, love and truth.
+1:7 &quot;Partakers of my grace&quot;

+> Luke 19:15 &quot;gained by trading&quot;

+- **Confident and Expecting**

+Confident of this very thing, that he which hath begun a good work in you will perform it until the day of Jesus Christ:

+Spiritual Prayer: Romans 8:26; 2 Corinthians 10:4
+Confident: Proverbs 15:29; Hebrews 4:16

+- **Common Trial: Common Blessing**

+Even as it is meet for me to think this of you all, because I have you in my heart; inasmuch as both in my bonds, and in the defence and confirmation of the gospel, **ye all are partakers of my grace**.

+Having witnessed and benefited from their Christian Fruit, it is just and evident ye are "partakers of my grace" -- you are truly saved.
+To partake of this grace is to communicate the same you receive to others.

+"Have you in my heart" -- Paul is warmly attached to them.

+As they had fellowshipped and shared with Paul in his BONDS and in the WORK of the Gospel, they also will share in same favor of God.

+> 2 Timothy 2:12 &mdash; If we suffer, we shall also reign with him: if we deny him, he also will deny us:
+> Romans 8:17 &mdash; And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.
+> 1 Peter 4:13 &mdash; But rejoice, inasmuch as ye are partakers of Christ's sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy.

+- **Personal Longing**

+I long after you all in the bowels of Jesus Christ.

+#### 2. The Requests of His Prayer

+- **I pray your love may abound yet more and more in knowledge and in all judgment;**

+Perfection of love is produced by the increase of the knowledge of the Son of God, &quot;yet more and more in knowledge and in all judgment&quot; Phil.
+3:10 &quot;That I may know Him&quot;

+Shows our perception advancing.

+Knowledge produces love but love produces greater knowledge.

+- **I pray ye may approve things that are excellent**

+Perfection of love produces the ability to discern.

+- **I pray that ye may be sincere and without offence till the day of Christ.**

+The perfection of love produces purity.

+&quot;Sincere&quot; &mdash; judged by sunlight.
+Tested as genuine, Pure, &quot;Without offence&quot;

+- **I pray you are filled with the fruits of righteousness, which are by Jesus Christ, unto the glory and praise of God.**

+The perfection of love produces a fruitful life.
+1:11 &quot;Being filled With the fruits of righteousness&quot;The nature of man must be changed by grace before he can bear fruit. &quot;Which are by Christ Jesus Unto the Glory and Praise of God&quot; Fruit is the Indication of the general character.

 ### Purpose in the Trial: Furtherance of the Gospel, vs. 12-30